kennywall/import-test/_posts/2009-03-04-worldmark-by-wyndam--time-share-review.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>In the last year or so of my marriage I signed up for Trendswest vacation resort.
+{% include JB/setup %}In the last year or so of my marriage I signed up for Trendswest vacation resort.
 We went to their resort in St George Utah and went Zion and Bryce canyon.
 It was nice.
 Then Trendswest got bought by Worldmark.
 I have never been good at taking vacations so I thought this would be a great way to force myself into taking vacations around some beautiful places.
 They give you a book with the 80 plus locations as well as the worldwide RCI catalog.
 Now after having the package for a couple of years now I want out.
 I have a bunch of credits upwards of 45,000 and I could stay at most resorts.
 My main problem with the program is mostly based around the hidden fees.
 They nickel and dime you for everything.....you stay somewhere and you still pay cleaning and maintenance fees.
 You pay those every month in addition to when you stay somewhere.